-Push and release the "mode" button until the indicator on the face of the meter points to "TIME."
-The meter will indicate time.
+Repeatedly push and release the "mode" button until the indicator on the face of the meter points to "TIME."
 To set the clock, be sure the meter is in the "TIME" mode.
 Press the "set" button; the hour display will begin blinking.
 Press the "mode" button until the desired hour is displayed.
 Press the "set" button again, the minute display will begin blinking.
 Press the "mode" button until the desired minute is displayed.
 Press the "set" button again to start the clock.